 A special method of calculating severance pay is used for employees who are paid on a basis other than time worked.

-Kwesi works as a commission salesperson at his employer's high-tech retail store, one of the biggest in the city.
+Kwesi works as a commission salesperson at his employer’s high-tech retail store.
 He is paid commissions on sales made and not on the basis of time worked.

 Kwesi's employer decides to downsize and Kwesi is given eight weeks' written notice of termination of employment.
 He works the notice period and his employment is severed.
 On the date his employment is severed, he has been employed for nine years, six months and three weeks.